echemdb/svgdigitizer/doc/index.md

 pip install svgdigitizer
 ```

-Read the [installation instructions](installation.md) on further details if you want to contribut to the project.
+Read the [installation instructions](installation.md) on further details if you want to contribute to the project.

 Further information
 ===================